 - Choose organic meats that are void of added synthetic hormones, pesticides, and antibiotics.

 - Pesticides have been associated with lower sperm count and lower normal morphology percentage.

 - Avoid consumption of game meats.
 These meats are a risk for toxoplasmosis bacteria and higher lead consumption.

 Overall, western dietary patterns that include frequent intake of red meat, processed meats, butter, coconut oil, high fat dairy, pizza, high energy drinks, sweets, alcohol and refined grains has been associated with risk for low sperm motility, low sperm count, and lower normal morphology.

-Throughout the month of June, I will address several nutrition and lifestyle topics as they pertain to male fertility, especially because research data is highlighting that dietary intake, body composition, lifestyle behaviors and environment do influence semen quality.
-Stay tuned!
+Research and data are highlighting that dietary intake, body composition, lifestyle behaviors and environment do influence semen quality.

 Have questions?
 Looking for more information?
-Schedule an appointment with Carolyn Gundell today by calling your RMACT Patient Navigator.
+Schedule an appointment with Carolyn Gundell, MS or Jill Hickey today by calling your RMA of Connecticut Patient Navigator.